-We first investigate the MEG sample.
-This sample was obtained by decomposition of the carbon face of 4H-SiC$(000\overline{1})$ substrate in argon atmosphere.
-Sublimation time was 60 minutes at $T = 2048$ K. Further details on the preparation and characterization of this sample by Raman scattering, atomic force microscopy and grazing-incidence x-ray diffraction are given in Ref. \cite{mendes2012}.
-Such samples are known to present weak electronic coupling between graphene layers \cite{FaugerasAPL}, also showing very small carrier concentrations of the order of $10^{10}$ cm$^{-2}$ or lower \cite{SadowskiIR,OrlitaIR}.
-Sample regions showing graphene-like Raman spectra with sharpest $2D$ bands were chosen for our study.
-Figure ~\ref{MEG}(a) shows the overall Raman spectrum at 5 K, showing the characteristic $D$, $G$ and $2D$ bands.
-The Raman spectra of this sample nearby the $E_{2g}$ mode ($G$-band) are displayed in Fig.~\ref{MEG}(b) for selected applied magnetic fields, revealing a clear $B$-sensitivity.
-Single-lorentzian fits were performed (solid lines in Fig.~\ref{MEG}(b)) and the peak energy and linewidth (FWHM) were extracted for two sets of data obtained at distinct spot positions on the sample, yielding reproducible oscillations with field that are signatures of the magneto-phonon resonance in graphene \cite{faugerasfit} (see Fig.~\ref{MEG}(c)).
-Excellent match with experimental data is obtained if Eq.~\ref{eq1} is employed with the parameters $\epsilon_0=1581.7\:$~cm$^{-1}$, $v_{f}=0.985\times10^{6}\:$m/s, $\lambda=4.1\times10^{-3}$, and $\delta_k =17.6$ meV for all $k$ (see solid lines in Fig. \ref{MEG}(c)).
-A constant phonon linewidth contribution $\Gamma_{0}=8.2\:$~cm$^{-1}$, attributed to phonon decay processes not related to the electron-phonon coupling, was convoluted with $\Gamma$ to model the total $B$-dependent linewidth of the $G-$band.
-Overall, the extracted parameters are comparable to those previously reported for another MEG sample \cite{faugerasfit}.
+MEG samples are well known to show large magnetophonon resonance effects at relatively low fields,\cite{faugerasfit} therefore being appropriate to test the methodology employed here.
+Sample regions showing graphenelike Raman spectra with the sharpest $2D$ bands were chosen for our study.
+Figure \ref{MEG}(a) shows the Raman spectrum at 5 K with the characteristic $G$ and $2D$ bands, as well as the defect $D$ band, indicating a small but detectable degree of structural defects in this sample.
+A spectral interval near the $E_{2g}$ mode ($G$ band) is displayed in Fig.~\ref{MEG}(b) for selected applied magnetic fields, revealing a clear $B$ sensitivity.
+Single-Lorentzian fits were performed [solid lines in Fig.~\ref{MEG}(b)], and the peak energy and linewidth (FWHM) were extracted for two sets of data obtained at distinct spot positions on the sample, yielding reproducible oscillations with field that are signatures of the magnetophonon resonance in graphene [see Fig.~\ref{MEG}(c)]. \cite{faugerasfit} An excellent match with experimental data is obtained if Eq.(\ref{eq1}) is employed with the parameters $\epsilon_0=1581.7\:$~cm$^{-1}$, $v_{f}=0.985\times10^{6}\:$m/s, $\lambda=4.1\times10^{-3}$, and $\delta_k =17.6$ meV for all $k$ [solid lines in Fig. \ref{MEG}(c)].
+A constant phonon linewidth contribution $\Gamma_{0}=8.2\:$~cm$^{-1}$, attributed to phonon decay processes not related to the electron-phonon coupling, was convoluted with $\Gamma$ to model the total $B$-dependent linewidth of the $G$ band.
+Overall, the extracted parameters are comparable to those previously reported for another MEG sample.\cite{faugerasfit}